‘We prayed for a miracle, but it was clear that Charles was not developing as expected.’

 “Can you imagine what it is like to be looking forward to your first child to then be told that your lovely baby boy has multiple problems and is unlikely to be able to sit up or communicate?
 Feelings of excitement turned to despair, blame and anxiety.
-We prayed for a miracle, but it was clear that Charles was not developing normally.
+We prayed for a miracle, but it was clear that Charles was not developing as expected.

 We felt so alone with our grief and did not know how we would cope with the future.
 When Charles was eight months old a community nurse, to whom I am eternally grateful, suggested we should visit bibic.
 That was the beginning of a long journey which we are still travelling. bibic has been my lifeline for most of Charles’ life.